nessdocs/nessdocs/README.md

 Hi, I’m @nessdocs!
 I have a B.A. in Technical & Professional Writing and dabble in data analysis.

 Know any open source projects that need user documentation?
-Send me a message and I'll take a look.
+Feel free to send me a message.

 <!---
 nessdocs/nessdocs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.